-As discussed in Note 2 the financial statements present only the Unemployment Compensation Trust Fund and do not purport to, and do not, present fairly the financial position of the Department as of June 30, 2009, and its changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2 the financial statements present only the Unemployment Compensation Trust Fund and do not purport to, and do not, present fairly the financial position of the Department as of June 30, 2010, and its changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Unemployment Compensation Trust Fund of the Department, as of June 30, 2009, and the changes in financial position and cash flows, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Unemployment Compensation Trust Fund of the Department, as of June 30, 2010, and the changes in financial position and cash flows, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-As discussed in Note 11, in July of 2009, the State of Illinois began receiving repayable advances to the account of the Illinois Unemployment Compensation Trust Fund (UTF) from the federal unemployment account in such fund.
-The UTF account, from which funds are drawn by the Department to pay unemployment benefits to claimants, was depleted due to extended high unemployment rates during the course of the current recession and tax revenues that have not matched the increased level of payments.
+As discussed in Note 11, on July 14, 2009, the Department started taking advances from the federal government.
+The Department's Unemployment Compensation Trust Fund, from which funds are drawn to pay unemployment benefits to claimants, was depleted due to extended high unemployment rates during the course of the current recession and tax revenues that have not matched the increased level of payments.
 Absent a robust economic recovery and/or legislative changes to the system, the Department projects that borrowing for the State will continue through at least 2012.

-In accordance with Government Auditing Standards, we have also issued a report dated January 12, 2010 on our consideration of the Department's internal control over financial reporting of the Unemployment Compensation Trust Fund and on our tests of the Department's compliance with certain provisions of laws, regulations, contracts and, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated January 18, 2011 on our consideration of the Department's internal control over financial reporting of the Unemployment Compensation Trust Fund and on our tests of the Department's compliance with certain provisions of laws, regulations, contracts and, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.